JuliaDynamics/Associations.jl/docs/src/api/discretization_counts_probs_api.md

 cx = codify(CodifyVariables(o), x)
 ```

-We can also simultaneously encode each variable/column of a [`StateSpaceSet`](@ref), as long
+We can simultaneously encode multiple variable/columns of a [`StateSpaceSet`](@ref) using
-as we apply an encoding that results in the *same* number of encoded data points.
+the same outcome sapce, as long as the operation will result in the *same* number of encoded
+data points for each column.

 ```@example example_encode_vars
 using CausalityTools